-The Block Face
+Block Face

-The first order of contextual reference required in this document is to "nonmonumental contributing buildings located within the same block face".

-The block face is given primacy because it is the most fundamental building block of development in the Over-the-Rhine historic district.
+The first level of contextual reference in this document shall be to "non-monumental contributing buildings located within the same block face".
+The block face is given primacy because it is the most fundamental building block of development in the Over-the-Rhine Historic District.
 Buildings within the same block face were often developed at or around the same time, under similar site constraints, and as a rule they exhibit similarities in dimensionality, urban design, and architectural language.
 Due to demolition, however, in some cases there is insufficient extant historic context in a particular block face on which to base important decisions about infill development.
 In such cases, it is necessary to expand the frame of reference to capture a wider swath of historic context.

-The Block
+Block

-The second order of contextual reference required in these guidelines is to "nonmonumental contributing buildings located within the same block".
+If insufficient extant historic context is available, the second level of contextual reference shall be to "non-monumental contributing buildings located within the same block".
 The block widens the contextual reference area to include not just those buildings located within the same block face, but also those contributing buildings located directly across the street on the opposing block face.
-While opposing block faces do occasionally exhibit significant or even wholesale differences in building typology, use, setback, and height, in general buildings on opposing block faces share an underlying consistency of rhythm that makes them identifiable as cohesive blocks.
+While opposing block faces do occasionally exhibit significant differences in building typology, use, setback, and height, in general, buildings on opposing block faces share an underlying consistency of rhythm that makes them identifiable as cohesive blocks.